mling2/15418-final-project/README.md

 one, and hypothesize why some may be easier to parallelize than others.
 If we have time, it might be instructive to create a visual demo of one of our algorithms at work.

-**SCHEDULE**
+# SCHEDULE

 **Week 1 (March 27 - April 2)**
-● Sequential Ford-Fulkerson implementation
+- Sequential Ford-Fulkerson implementation
-● Parallelize Ford-Fulkerson with OpenMP and MPI **Week 2 (April 3 - April 9)**
+- Parallelize Ford-Fulkerson with OpenMP and MPI

+**Week 2 (April 3 - April 9)**
-● Run tests and compare parallel Ford-Fulkerson approaches ● Sequential Dinic’s implementation
+- Run tests and compare parallel Ford-Fulkerson approaches
+- Sequential Dinic’s implementation

 **Week 3 (April 10 - 16)**
-● Parallelize Dinic’s with OpenMP and MPI
+- Parallelize Dinic’s with OpenMP and MPI
-● Run tests and compare parallel Dinic’s approaches **Week 4 (April 17 - April 23)**
+- Run tests and compare parallel Dinic’s approaches

+**Week 4 (April 17 - April 23)**
-● Sequential Edmonds-Karp implementation
+- Sequential Edmonds-Karp implementation
-● Parallelize Edmonds-Karp with OpenMP and MPI
+- Parallelize Edmonds-Karp with OpenMP and MPI
-● Run tests and compare parallel Edmonds-Karp approaches **Week 5 (April 24 - April 29)**
+- Run tests and compare parallel Edmonds-Karp approaches

+**Week 5 (April 24 - April 29)**
-● Run tests on all three algorithms and compare efficiency of approaches on different types of inputs
+- Run tests on all three algorithms and compare efficiency of approaches on different types of inputs
-● Complete report
+- Complete report
-● (Work on optional algorithms if time permits)
+- (Work on optional algorithms if time permits)

 **Week 6 (April 30 - May 5)**
-● Prepare for presentation
+- Prepare for presentation